kaxxa123/crypto-toys/docs/plonk_by_crypto-toys.md

 ``iSQR`` – the constant for customizing the degree 2 extension field.
 By default, _iSQR = -1_, hence the extension field is computed for _i<sup>2</sup> = -1_.
 Setting ``iSQR`` changes the i-squared value of course.

-Note how, depending on the function being invoked some of the ``ECurve`` properties may not be required.
+Depending on the function being invoked some of the ``ECurve`` properties may not be required.

 <BR />